 Our second day was packed because we had booked two tours.
 We got up early and went on a tour of Vatican City.
-What we didn’t know was that St. Peter’s Cathedral is often closed on Wednesdays for papal audiences.
+We didn’t know that St. Peter’s Cathedral is often closed on Wednesdays for papal audiences.
 Guess what day we were there?
 We may not have been able to go into St. Peter’s, but the Sistine Chapel left us in awe.
-The Vatican museums were full of beautiful paintings and the grounds of the Vatican are pristine.
-GetYourGuide offers the best tours in Italy and I love tours because I learn so much more than going on my own!
+The Vatican museums were full of beautiful paintings, and the grounds of the Vatican are pristine.
+GetYourGuide offers the best tours in Italy, and I love tours because I learn so much more than going on my own!

-It is always a tiny bit nerve-wracking to have to hurry over, find the car you are traveling in, and get seated in the right spot because you only have a short while once your platform is posted.
+It is always a bit nerve-wracking to hurry over, find the car you are traveling in and get seated in the right spot because you only have a short while once your platform is posted.
 It has always worked out, but it’s a bit of a thrill each time.
-Our train took 1 1/2 hours and we were soon in Florence.
+Our train took 1 1/2 hours, and we were soon in Florence.